 Physical, Earth and Space Science (PHY 103) is reserved for Elementary Education majors.

 Why can’t I get into PHY 120?

-This introductory Geology course fills quickly and if you are not a senior or a rising sophomore Civil Engineer (who have reserved seats in Sections A and B) you may have to wait to take it.
-You can satisfy your liberal learning Natural Science with Lab requirement with PHY 121 (Principles of Physics, an algebra based course) or PHY 161 (Introductory Astronomy) if you cannot wait to take Introductory Geology.
+This introductory Geology course fills quickly and if you are not a senior or a rising Sophomore Civil Engineer you may have to wait to take it.
+You can also satisfy your liberal learning Natural Science with Lab requirement with PHY 162 or PHY 163.
 We do not keep a wait list for PHY 120.